JohnKossa/MUDDLE/README.md

 Multi User Discord Death Labyrinth Experience

 ## Current road map is:

-1. Navigate a single player through the maze via Discord commands and feedback
+1. Allow tracking of multiple players simultaneously
 1. Give the player an "attack" and "defend" option, and populate the maze with a few simple enemies
-1. Allow tracking of multiple players simultaneously
 1. Give players the ability to swap weapons for things they find in the dungeon and populate the dungeon with a few weapon treasures
 1. Expand inventory system to allow for armor and consumables
 1. Create gold and loot tables for the monster